8 min read..... or a 10 min video....

 How does this affect me as an online seller?

 If you sell goods and services online, you need to collect personal information from your customers in order to be able to deliver the product or provide the service.
-Even if you are not selling something, but only asking someone to subscribe to your email list, you are still collecting personal information.
-The moment you do so, you need to be compliant with the POPI act.
-If you don't, you could be on the wrong side of some very heavy fines.
+Even if you are not selling something and only asking someone to subscribe to your email list, you are still collecting personal information.
+The moment you do so, you need to be comply with the POPI act.
+If you don't you could be on the wrong side of some very heavy fines, potentially into the millions of rands,

 What is considered personal information?

-Its critical to understand what is considered personal information.
-What falls under the POPI act and what does not?
+It's critical to understand what is personal information so that you can know what falls under the POPI act and what does not.

-Quick side note: POPI and personal information applies to real, living, breathing people as well as juristic people.
-That's just a fancy way of saying that companies, CC's, trusts, partnerships and the like are also considered people as far as the act is concerned.
+Quick side note: POPI and personal information applies to real living breathing people as well as juristic people.
+That's a fancy way of saying that companies, CC's, trusts, partnerships and the like are also considered people as far as the act is concerned.

-Back to the question...
+Back to the question.
 Personal information is any information that can be used to identify a person and that gives deeper insight into their private lives.
-For example, if you sell T shirts, you will need a name, address and contact information so you can deliver.
-It's pretty obvious that that would be considered personal information, but you would also need their T shirt size which would also be considered personal information.
+For example, if you sell T shirts, you will need a name, address and contact information.
+It's pretty that this is personal information, but you would also need their T shirt size which be considered personal information as well.

 Other examples are